(Scroll below for teaching and workshops in institutional settings)

 Lecturer, University of California, Los Angeles, July 2015--Present

 Exploration of postcolonial and transnational studies through contemporary American multiethnic literature.
-Close-reading of literary fiction and nonfiction by Aimé Césaire Cisneros, Jhumpa Lahiri, Justin Torres, Ta-Nehisi Coates, Cathy Park Hong, bell hooks Angela Garbes, Louise Erdrich, Camille T. Dungy, Natalie Diaz, Elissa Washuta, Imani Perry, Amitav Ghosh, Cara Page, Erica Woodland et al, along with critical texts by Edward Said, Edouard Glissant, Robert Young, Ania Loomba, Gloria Anzaldua, Audre Lorde, Lionnet and Shih, and many more.
+Close-reading of literary fiction and nonfiction, with works alternating between authors like Natalie Diaz, Sandra Cisneros, Morgan Jerkins, Jhumpa Lahiri, Sara Ahmed, Mohammed El-Kurd, Justin Torres, Ta-Nehisi Coates, Cathy Park Hong, Angela Garbes, Louise Erdrich, Camille T. Dungy, Elissa Washuta, Imani Perry, Amitav Ghosh, Gish Jen, and more, along with critical texts by Aimé Césaire, Said, Edouard Glissant, Robert Young, Ania Loomba, Gloria Anzaldua, Audre Lorde, bell hooks, Lionnet and Shih, and others.

 Asia Am 112 C: Asian American Creative Nonfiction: Creative Writing and Critical Thinking, Spring 2022 and 2023 (Workshop for Asian American Studies Department)